AppertaFoundation/openeyes/README.md

 * `vagrant suspend` - Will suspend the machine
 * `vagrant destroy` - Will remove the machine build

-And if that's not enough there is the Vagrant [documentation](https://www.vagrantup.com/docs/) and also `vagrant help`
+And if that's not enough there is the Vagrant [documentation](https://www.vagrantup.com/docs/) and also `vagrant help

+#### Todo:

+Additional / Outstanding tasks to be completed:

+* Full Windows platform testing
+* Configuration optimisation to make it easier to make changes to the build from a single file
+* Changes to support AWS provisioning (although this may be better left to a build specific Ansible playbook)
+* Tailor the roles better to the OE build rather than coding around more generic [Ansible Galaxy](https://galaxy.ansible.com) based roles.

 Printing
 --------